AndhikaWB/pawpularity-contest-dtc/misc/notes/Evaluation.md

   figure.show()
   ```
 - I just learned that it has been recently acquired by Soda (yes, the same Soda that I reviewed earlier), so their future is a bit unclear.
 Besides, I'm not a fan of the UI first approach that Soda currently uses
+- Also, after using it, turns out NannyML requires PyTorch as dependency.
+This is may be bloat the environment unless you use PyTorch already

 ## Alibi Detect (by Seldon)